 Extreme Affiliate SEO: LeadSpring LLC

 As time went on, more partnerships were formed and I teamed up with two good friends of mine on a massive scale affiliate SEO project.
 Our goal with this endeavor was to divide up the work of creating money sites, niche selection, managing the link building, and ranking the websites between three people who were experts in their own areas.

 I took on the role of Director of SEO Operations and my primary task was to rank the websites.
 With the division of labor, I was able to really dive into the aspects of SEO that captivated me.
-Namely, using test methodology to crack into the algorithm and really understand its parts.
+Namely, using test methodology to crack the algorithm and really understand its parts.
 I was back in the lab, The Diggity Lab, so to speak and performing tests full time.

 My former career as an electrical engineer groomed my brain for SEO.
 When I was working for “the man,” I learned how to properly create accurate tests.
 I learned how to analyze results with an impartial eye and extract the essential data.
 And I learned how to avoid being tricked by false positives.

 In order to live the lifestyle I want, traveling full-time and working to live instead of living to work, things have to be done as efficiently as possible.
 I can’t afford to waste time with bunk SEO techniques, which is why I’m constantly experimenting with new approaches.
 It’s a non-stop process of optimizing efficiency.

 This level of scaling would not have been available without partnerships.
 I know I’m not the best at niche selection.
 I’m borderline handicapped when it comes to writing sales copy.
 Teaming up with partners who excel in the areas in which I’m weak is the best business decision I’ve ever made.

 The Diggity Blog